jay7x/puppet-lima/README.md

 The Lima module is a "glue" between Puppet Bolt and [`lima`](https://github.com/lima-vm/lima)

-Currently just the Bolt inventory plugin is implemented.

 ## Requirements

 You will need to have installed `limactl` on the system you wish to run Bolt from.